mrjohnnycake/homelab-notes/Apps and Services/Plex Meta Manager.md

 ---
 *These are my actual configs (except for my config.yml file as that contains sensitive info) and will be updated as I get to them.*

+For more info see my GitHub "plex-meta-manager" repo

 ## Updating Git Repo
 *this header is up top on this note so that I don't forget to do it*